openEngiadina/cpub/docs/auth.md

 Access tokens are valid for 60 days.

 For the `Authorization Code` and `Resource Owner Password Credentials` flows a refresh token is issued which can be used to get a new access token.
 The refresh token can be used until the authorization is revoked by the user.

+### Client registration

+The `Authorization Code` flow requires a OAuth client to be registered.

+Clients can be registered using [OAuth 2.0 Dynamic Client Registration Protocol (RFC 7591)](https://tools.ietf.org/html/rfc7591) at the endpoint `/oauth/clients`.

+See the [Demonstration](demo.md) for an example.

 ## Authentication